Paul Carell: Writing career

 The success of his books Hitler Moves East (Unternehmen Barbarossa) and Scorched Earth (Verbrannte Erde) made Carell a leading post-war chronicler of the German side of World War II on the Eastern Front.
 His book Die Gefangenen (1980), dealing with German prisoners of war in the Soviet Union, was published by Ullstein-Verlag.
-These books generally had a positive media reception; Die Welt wrote, for example: "Helps to reduce the dislike between Germans and Russians (...) qualified as an historian."
+These books generally had a positive media reception; Die Welt wrote, for example: "Helps to reduce the dislike between Germans and Russians (...) qualified as a historian."
 Or the Düsseldorfer Mittag: "Someone for whom the seriousness of the source and the value of documentation are more important than going for cheap thrills – that is Paul Carell!"
 Carell also wrote about Rommel and about the Allied invasion of Normandy.

 In his books, Carell portrays the Wehrmacht as heroes fighting for a lost cause.
-Carell presents, according to his critics, a post-war revisionist message, first popularized by leading Wehrmacht generals:
+Carell presents a post-war revisionist message, first popularized by leading Wehrmacht generals: